BlakeMScurr/Depot/whitepaper.md

 # Throughput

-The minimum possible throughput is defined by the throughput of the onchain request queue.
-In order to be credibly lively, enqueuing must be as cheap as possible.
+The minimum possible throughput is defined by the throughput of the onchain request pool.
+In order to be credibly lively, adding to the pool must be as cheap as possible.

-## d/e Ratio
+## r/a Ratio

-Let `d` be the gas cost the server must pay to dequeue a message, and let `e` be the gas cost a user must pay to enqueue a message.
-Malicious actors can always impose `d/e` times more economic damage to the server than it costs.
-If `d/e` is we 10, the malicious actor could spend 10k gas enqueuing a message to force the server to spend 100k gas dequeueing it.
+Let `r` be the gas cost the server must pay to remove a message from the pool, and let `a` be the gas cost a user must pay to add a message to the pool.
+Malicious actors can always impose `r/a` times more economic damage to the server than it costs.
+If `r/a` is we 10, the malicious actor could spend 10k gas adding a message to force the server to spend 100k gas removing it.

-On the other hand, a low `d/e` ratio reduces the server's incentive to respond off chain.
-I `d/e` were 0.1, the server could single censor a user, and only incur a 10k gas cost for every 100k gas the user spent enforcing their right to the service.
+On the other hand, a low `r/a` ratio reduces the server's incentive to respond off chain.
+I `r/a` were 0.1, the server could single censor a user, and only incur a 10k gas cost for every 100k gas the user spent enforcing their right to the service.

-Therefore the `d/e` ratio creates a tension between liveliness and robustness, each of which can be exploited by enemies of neutral infrastructure.
+Therefore the `r/a` ratio creates a tension between liveliness and robustness, each of which can be exploited by enemies of neutral infrastructure.
 We could attempt to decude a priori which attack is more likely and adjust the ratio accordingly.
 In the long run (30+ years), it's safe to assume that the founding principles of a company running a stewarded system will be diluted, and it will resemble any other corporation of similar size.
-Therefore we must guard equally against outside attacks, as against attacks by the server against its users, and the `d/e/` ratio should be approximately 1.
+Therefore we must guard equally against outside attacks, as against attacks by the server against its users, and the `r/a/` ratio should be approximately 1.

-We could provide an updating mechanism to alter the `d/e` ratio according to the needs of the time.
-However, since a steward could lower the `d/e` ratio to enable censorship, the updating mechanism would have to be finely balanced among participants.
+We could provide an updating mechanism to alter the `r/a` ratio according to the needs of the time.
+However, since a steward could lower the `r/a` ratio to enable censorship, the updating mechanism would have to be finely balanced among participants.
 Such a mechanism would significantly increase the protocol's attack surface for little gain.

 ### Gas Splitting

 ## Multichain

-The server can increase minimum throughput by duplicating the request queue contract across layer 1s.
+The server can increase minimum throughput by duplicating the request pool contract across layer 1s.
 The challenge in going multichain is that the client must demonstrate proof-of-burn/proof-of-ownership on chain 2, and the server must still have a liveliness guarantee on chain 2 that can be burned.
-As long as the request queue contract on chain 2 produces receipts that can be used in honesty arbitration on chain 1, the server needn't have an honesty guarantee on chain 2.
+As long as the request pool contract on chain 2 produces receipts that can be used in honesty arbitration on chain 1, the server needn't have an honesty guarantee on chain 2.
 This means that the server can utilise low trust chains by staking small guarantees, and achieve low certainty liveliness while retaining high certainty honesty.

 ### Proof of Ownership

-A simple solution to cross chain proof-of-ownership is to have a new token for each chain, and have the liveliness queue on chainX only accept proof of ownership for tokens on chainX.
+A simple solution to cross chain proof-of-ownership is to have a new token for each chain, and have the liveliness pool on chainX only accept proof of ownership for tokens on chainX.
 The tokens can then be pegged crosschain, ensuring a consistent price.

 <!-- TODO: research - I have literally no idea how this works -->

-Alternatively, if smart contracts can read the state of other chains via oracles etc, proof of ownership could be enforced on the ledger of record, and request queue on scale ledgers can simply read it there.
+Alternatively, if smart contracts can read the state of other chains via oracles etc, proof of ownership could be enforced on the ledger of record, and request pool on scale ledgers can simply read it there.
 This means that subscription is always guaranteed by the ledger of record, and scale ledgers only require minimal trust.

 <!-- TODO: make nomenclature like "chain 2" "chainX" "ledger of record", and "scale ledgers" consistent -->